If you enjoy this guide, do check out my other guides to Elder Scrolls Online:

 - Dungeon DLC: Dungeons are released in packs of 2 dungeons for 1500 Crowns per pack.

-This is part of the Guilds & Glory bundle (see below), but it’s also now a free download from the ESO Crown Store.
+This is a free download from the ESO Crown Store.
 It’s a high-level PvPvE zone, with some seriously tough monsters and players all trying to kill you.
 I don’t recommend going there unless you have a decent team with you — it’s a dangerous place!
 But if you are in a group it can be a ton of fun.
 It’s one of my favourite regions to visit when we get a Guild team together.
 It also includes two great dungeons: Imperial City Prison & White-Gold Tower.
-You should definitely unlock this DLC right away, especially since it doesn’t cost anything
+Since it doesn’t cost anything, you should definitely unlock this DLC right away.

 Guilds & Glory: The 4-DLC Mega-Pack